-This guide will assist you in locating published scholarship (essays, books, chapters, journal articles, etc.) to read on a topic.
+This guide will help you find published scholarship (essays, books, chapters, journal articles, etc.) and primary sources on a topic.

 Remember to evaluate the accuracy of your sources, and think critically about their content and arguments.

 What is a scholarly journal article?